In addition to protecting your vehicle with

 Step 3: Fill your buckets with water.
 Make sure to add the soap to one of the buckets.

-- Pro Tip!
-Avoid washing your car on a hot day.
-Doing so can leave behind streaking, as the car’s surface may dry faster before you can dry it off.
-The best time to wash your car is either early morning or close to sundown.
+Tip Avoid washing your car on a hot day.
 The best weather and temperature to wash your car is on a cloudy day when the temperatures are between 70 and 80 degrees.

 Once you’re set up, the car-washing process can begin.
 When washing your car, you need to follow a specific order to ensure that you get it as clean as possible.